abourget/getting-started-with-golang/Setting_up_Sublime_properly.md

 If you have any issues, please open an issue on this repo..
 I want that recipe to be flawless to onboard new Go developers on Sublime.

+On Mac, you might have to restart your session, so that the `~/.profile` changes are propagated to your running session.
+Otherwise, try starting Sublime from a terminal which has the `GOPATH` vars set.